 Discovering The Vatican City Jewels

-Two floors under the massive St. Peter’s Basilica lies hidden one of the Vatican’s best kept secrets: the partially excavated Roman Necropolis — a dark city of house-like mausoleums placed along the narrow, dark streets, and adorned with frescoes, inscriptions, and stucco decorations.
-It was here that, in the early 1940s, a grave was excavated, inscribed with the words “Petros Eni” (Peter lies here) in Greek, which was the language of early Christian community from the Eastern Roman Empire.
+Explore the Vatican Necropolis, a dark city of house-like mausoleums lined along dark streets filled with frescoes, inscriptions, and stucco decorations.
+In the early 1940s a grave was excavated here with the words “Petros Eni” (Peter lies here) inscribed on it.
 Inside, the remains of a tall man were discovered, claimed today by the Vatican as the bones of St. Peter, one of the original Apostles.

-Originally built as a mausoleum for the Emperor Hadrian, the Castel Sant’Angelo also known as the Hadrian’s Tomb sits on the banks of River Tiber and is one of the oldest buildings in Rome.
-From its construction to date, it has evolved from being a tomb, to a fortress, to a castle, and finally, a museum.
-Today it is open to the public, and you can climb right to the top from where you can experience gorgeous views of the city.
+Built as a mausoleum for the Emperor Hadrian, this attraction is also known as the Hadrian’s Tomb.
+The Castel Sant’Angelo sits on the banks of River Tiber and is easily one of Rome's oldest standing buildings.
+Over the years, it evolved from a tomb to a fortress to a castle, and finally, a museum.
+Climb to the top for striking views of the city!

 Spend 3 Days in Rome Under 190 Euros